signalfx/gdi-specification/specification/repository.md

 ## Data Collector

 - MUST document all configuration parameters that are relevant to Splunk Observability Cloud
-- MUST document all configuration parameters whose default values deviate from upstream
+- MUST document all configuration parameters whose default or accepted values deviate from upstream
 - MUST document sizing guidelines for all signals
 - MAY host the documentation in the [Observability Cloud documentation repository](https://github.com/splunk/public-o11y-docs)

 ## Instrumentation Libraries

 - MUST document all configuration parameters that are relevant to Splunk Observability Cloud
-- MUST document all configuration parameters whose default values deviate from upstream
+- MUST document all configuration parameters whose default or accepted values deviate from upstream
 - MUST document how to configure manual instrumentation
 - MUST document how to configure log correlation
 - MUST define minimum supported version of each auto-instrumentation framework